blazkv/cybersec-learning-journal/writeups/cyber-security-101.md

 2. **Cryptographic Failures** result from poor use of cryptographic algorithms.
 Web applications rely on **cryptography** to ensure **confidentiality**.
 Connections between the browser and server must be encrypted — this is called **encrypting data in transit**.
 Data should also be encrypted when stored, known as **encrypting data at rest**.

+Databases make it easy for web applications to store and retrieve large amounts of data, but if a flat-file database like **SQLite** is stored carelessly inside a web root, it can lead to **Sensitive Data Exposure** — allowing attackers to download and query it directly, exposing critical details like credit card numbers and password hashes.

+Once an attacker has these password hashes, the next step is to crack them and recover the plaintext passwords.
+Using **Crackstation**, an online hash-cracking tool, works well for weak **MD5** hashes like these.
+Crackstation matches hashes against a massive wordlist — if the password is common, it will be cracked easily.
+If it’s not in the wordlist, the hash stays secure, which underlines the importance of using strong, unique passwords to reduce risk.

 ### Premium-Only Content

 - JavaScript Essentials